Please support democracy

 1. Individuals, businesses and organizations are allowed to collude with and provide secret support to nomination race contestants and party leadership race contestants;

-2. Non-citizens are allowed to vote in nomination races and party leadership races;
+2. Non-citizens and people who are younger than 18 are allowed to vote in nomination races and party leadership races;

 3. The high donation limit of $3,450 annually to each party and its riding associations makes it easy to funnel large donations to candidates and parties through just a few people;